 Washington has 46 exemptions, which are highly specific and cover many of the same kinds of records as other state FOIA laws, with a few oddballs and deviations.
 We have included a section on them, and a helpful link in our resource section.

 Appeals here are only heard in court, in this case the Superior Court of whatever county that the agency is located in.
 If you win, you may recover attorney’s fees.
 You have a year to file suit, and may get an non-binding opinion from the records ombudsman in the AG’s office, which may help in your case.

-No admin appeal No specified waiting period *No fee waivers
+No admin appeal No fee waivers

 Can you submit a request if you’re not a resident?

 Still undecided.
 Some records are currently exempt, such as documents generated by the Clerk of the State House of Representatives or Secretary of the Senate, while others may be on the table.

 Federal Way v.
 Koenig, 167 Wn.2d 341, 217 P.3d 1172 (2009) held that all records of the judicial branch are exempt.